-Regional Recovery Committees (RRC) are being established in Tasmania’s North, North-West, and South to ensure that Tasmania’s recovery from COVID-19 supports the needs of all communities across our State.
+COVID-19 Regional Recovery Committees (CRRCs) have been established in Tasmania’s North, North-West, and South to ensure that Tasmania’s recovery from COVID-19 supports the needs of all communities across our State.

-The Committees will play an important role in identifying the medium and long-term recovery needs within each region, as well as enabling locally-led, place-based recovery activities.
+The Committees are playing an important role in identifying the medium and long-term recovery needs within each region, as well as enabling locally-led, place-based recovery activities.

-The committees will initially be appointed for two years, to:
+The committees have initially been appointed for two years to:

 - identify the specific impacts of COVID-19 in each region, and each region’s priorities for recovery;

 - support the Government in the ongoing response to and recovery from COVID-19.